DylanZeigler/chat-assistant/README.md

 ## Future Work

-- Using postgres pgvector for better persistent store options
+- Using postgres pgvector for better persistent store options.
 - Using postgres for LangGraph CheckPointers to help save graph state.
 This could allow for partial workflow executions and human in the loop functionality.
 - Giving more context to what information is available in the document store allowing more accurate decisions between RAG or a web search.
 - Expanding web search to pull more info from the web instead of relying on a snippet of the search pages.
-- Expanding prompts to include other contextual information such as a user's local time, preferences, etc to better answer the questions.
+- Expanding prompts to include other contextual information such as a user's local time, preferences, etc. to better answer the questions.